-You can burn almost any oil in them; including olive oil, nut and seed oils, hemp oil, vegetable oils, fish oil, mustard oil, castor oil…you name it.
-You must do your research to see how the wick will interact with the oil and whether a natural oil will allow enough oxygen for the wick to work.
+You can burn almost any oil in them; including olive oil, nut, and seed oils, hemp oil, vegetable oils, fish oil, mustard oil, castor oil…you name it.
+You need to do your research to see how the wick will interact with the oil and whether a natural oil will allow enough oxygen for the wick to work.

 Creative Hobbies® Mason Jar Oil Lamp Burner Chimney Holders Turn Mason Jars Into Oil Lamps

 What about a Coleman Propane Lantern, can it be used indoors?
 According to the Coleman website www.coleman.com, the answer is no, they are only safe outdoors.
 Carbon Monoxide exposure is the reason cited.
-They are still useful to have for camping and outdoor cooking without power.
+They are still useful to have for camping and outdoor cooking without power, though.

 Types of Oil for Lamps

-You can purchase oil lamps and oil locally, at your neighborhood home improvement store, or online at Amazon.
+You can purchase oil lamps and oil locally, at your local home improvement center, or online at Amazon.
 They are readily available for a reasonable price (small oil lamps start around $10 in my town) or you can get really elaborate.